yosbelms/aryn/readme.md

 ```

 ### sender(channel: Channel, filter: Function): Function
 Returns a function that sends its arguments to a channel each time it is called.
-The channel will receive the function's arguments in th form of an array.
+The channel will receive the function's arguments in the form of an array.
 ```js
 var ch = chan()
 var sendr = sender(ch)